Sunshine and Blossoms— The Joy of Spring

 This is just going to be a quick update of progress made (or not) here at O Deer.
 We seem to be hopelessly behind, but we still do find the time to look at what we have accomplished of late, and enjoy.
 Gaia’s twenty-first birthday was recently celebrated with a family BBQ and a Triple Layer Cloud Cake.
 I am not sure when, but this tasty, ephemeral froth of a cake will end up as a featured recipe on this Blog.
 It is just that good.

 We are within days of opening our Etsy shop.
 I promise!
 It will take some time to get the stock photographed and listed, but we are content to start small and work our way up.
-Look for the Grand Opening later this month, and a Giveaway to Celebrate.
-I will announce the prizes next week.
+Look for the Grand Opening later this month.

 In the meantime, I am going to give a few peaks into the outdoor unfolding of spring in our yard, garden and neighborhood— we are lucky enough out here to have not just one, but two Garden Centers within a mile of our home.
 How handy is that?